A host or a hostess is an essential part of the hospitality industry.

 - Communicate with the restaurant manager to resolve customer complaints

-- Prepare bills and present to customers.
+- Prepare bills and present them to customers.
 Use POS machine to collect payments from customers

 - Oversee the restaurant inventory and restock items such as raw vegetables, meat, tableware, salt, paper, sugar, condiment, and napkins based on weekly requirements